Educational Improvement Tax Credit Program (EITC)

 For complete details on participation in the EITC program and the approval process through the Pennsylvania Department of Community and Economic Development, please visit their website.
 Business applicants who have previously participated and wish to re-apply can renew beginning on May 15.
 First-time applicants can apply beginning on July 1.

-Through programs such as Summer Scholars, Transformation Scholars, and Community Scholars, La Salle University works closely with the School District of Philadelphia to offer high-school students the opportunity to choose from a variety of credit-bearing university courses and to immerse themselves in disciplines of specific interest.
-Enrolled in intensive small courses designed to provide students with individualized attention, students have access to university-level experiences, as well as a customized program of college preparation and career discernment.
+La Salle’s Early Achievement Program (LEAP) gives high-school students the opportunity to earn up to 30 college credits during their junior and senior year of high-school.
+Through this innovative dual enrollment program, students are able to earn dual credit for their college courses to meet the requirements for their high-school degree.
+Enrolled in intensive small courses designed to provide students with individualized attention, students have access to university-level experiences, as well as a customized program of college preparation and career discernment in areas of specific interest.
 Students leave these programs with not only college credit but also the confidence to know that they can succeed at the university level.

 Companies authorized to do business in Pennsylvania who are subject to one or more of the following taxes are eligible to participate: